mikewolfe/mikewolfe/README.md

 I am a Bioinformatician (Scientist III) in the Cancer Informatics Shared Resource (CISR) at the Carbone Cancer Center at the University of Wisconsin-Madison.
-I received my Ph.D. in Biological Chemistry and M.S. in Bioinformatics from the Univeristy of Michigan and my B.S. in Biomedical Engineering from the Ohio State University.
+I received my Ph.D. in Biological Chemistry and M.S. in Bioinformatics from the University of Michigan and my B.S. in Biomedical Engineering from the Ohio State University.

 I am broadly interested in the molecular mechanisms of gene regulation